blake437/Blog/README.md

 ##Usage

 Open your browser and navigate to http://localhost:3000 to use the blog.
 Use the interface to view or manage blog posts.
+By default, there is an admin with username 'admin' and password '0000'

 ##Contributing